 2020 is a critical year.

-These races will require critical resources.
-This includes your time and energy (get those sneakers ready for a number of doorbell Saturdays around the state!).
+These races will require critical resources including your time and energy, like signing up for the Digital Action Team.
 It also includes financial resources.
 That’s why we’ve launched the $20.20 for 2020 fundraising drive.
 To contribute, click here.
 This money goes directly to supporting pro-public education, pro-labor candidates.
 Your work in WEA-PAC lays the foundation and will continue to help us succeed in years to come.

 Before you vote, see where the candidates stand on issues impacting students, public education and working people.
 The Strong Public Schools 2020 site provides members with powerful tools to learn more about Biden and Trump.
 You can explore the candidate comparison and read why NEA members are backing Biden for the steady, informed, compassionate leadership we need.
 To learn more about campaign events in your area, visit https://www.mobilize.us/nea

 Changes to Washington Voter Registration Laws and Questions About Voting

 Last year, Washington state passed a number of new laws to ensure every person eligible to vote in Washington is able to participate in our elections.
 These changes include:

 Same Day Voter Registration: Same day voter registration allows a citizen to register to vote any time before 8pm on the day of an election at in-person voting centers.
 In most counties the in-person voting center will be at the county auditor’s office.
 King County, due to its size, will be required to have an additional voting center in presidential election years.
 Check your county Auditor's office for specific locations on where to register on the day of an election.